 With dozens of templates for use in coloring books or low-content books, you can create great designs in no time.
 And if you need more, they have bundles that you can buy as part of a package.

 For those that are just starting out with self-publishing, Book Bird also has courses and videos that can accelerate your progress.
 They’re not free, but they might be extraordinarily helpful to get you started.

 Listed as a free Chrome extension, KDP Miner creates an exhaustive list of keyword suggestions from either a single keyword or a page that you’re analyzing.
 Their data isn’t the most accurate, but it’s far from the worst either.

-At the very least, KDP Miner will give you some words to build off of.
+At the very least, the KDP Miner keyword research tool will give you some words to build off of.

 One of the more unique features that KDP Miner offers is the ability to compare your covers to those of your competition.
 You’ll be able to see in a second what design choices are predominant in your niche so that you can customize yours appropriately.

-To be honest, I wasn’t exactly sure whether or not KDP Wizard fit into the “free” or “paid” portion of this list.
+To be honest, I wasn’t exactly sure whether or not KDP Wizard fit into the “free tool” or “paid” portion of this list.
 There is technically a free tier, but the features are very limited.
-You only get the basic listing and product search capabilities for free.
+You only get the basic listing and product search capabilities on the free version.